kcdriod/actualv2/packages/desktop-client/README.md

 Actual on the web

+The desktop client now relies on the Tailwind CSS based component library in `packages/component-library`.
+Avoid adding standalone CSS files and prefer Tailwind utility classes and shared components.

 ## E2E tests

 E2E (end-to-end) tests use [Playwright](https://playwright.dev/).
 Running them requires an Actual server to be running either locally or on a remote server.